-The FREL Cerrado and this Technical Annex use the methodologies described in the IPCC Good Practice Guidance for LULUCF (IPCC, 2003) as a basis for estimating the changes in carbon stock in forested areas converted to other land uses.
-For any conversion occurring at a given year, the IPCC considers the carbon stock in the biomass immediately before and immediately after the conversion.
-Brazil only considers the loss of the carbon stock in the biomass present immediately before the conversion (gross emissions).
+FREL Cerrado and this Technical Annex use methodologies described in the IPCC Good Practice Guidance for LULUCF (IPCC, 2003) as a basis for estimating changes in carbon stock in forested areas converted to other land uses.
+For any conversion occurring at a given year, the IPCC considers the carbon stock in the biomass immediately before and immediately after conversion.
+Brazil only considers losses of carbon stock in biomass, immediately before conversion (gross emissions).
 Brazil applies the basic method for estimating emissions suggested by IPCC, i.e., emissions estimated as the product of activity data and emission factor.